 Phenibut amplifies some of the effects of anesthetics (ether, chloral hydrate, and barbiturates), diazepam, alcohol, and morphine.

-What’s more, it interacts with related drugs, such as other opiates and GHB.
-Strength.com visitors unanimously report that taking phenibut with mild or heavy opiates leads to significantly enhanced enhanced effects.
+What’s more, it interacts with related drugs, such as opiates and GHB.
+Members of the Strength.com community unanimously report that taking phenibut with mild or heavy opiates leads to significantly enhanced enhanced effects.

 Avoid these combinations

-In contrast, taking phenibut with some stimulants like amphetamines and caffeine will often blunt the anxiolytic effect, leaving users agitated and anxious: a lose-lose scenario.
+In contrast, taking phenibut with some stimulants like amphetamines and caffeine will often blunt the anxiolytic effect (in the short term), leaving users agitated and anxious later on: a lose-lose scenario.

 Such interactions can lead to panic attacks and exacerbate the pain of phenibut withdrawal.
 Phenylethylamine (PEA) and many of its derivatives are potent stimulants and should also be avoided.